The Landing

 The theatrical representation of historical events has a long tradition in our region.
 Specifically, with the Moors and Christians Festivities, dating back to the 16th century, Alicante was known for its skills in recreating naval battles and castle sieges.
 Both religious and secular events involved the dramatization of religious or historical moments, engaging the population and, in some cases, hiring professionals to perform such representations.

 Therefore, it's not surprising that the most significant scenes of the Moors and Christians Festivities follow a predetermined script, executed by actors with meticulous staging, with active involvement and collaboration from the filaes.
-These scenes, including The Disembarkation and the subsequent Truce on August 13th, along with the Musket Battle and the Miracle of the Fog on August 16th, are under the direct responsibility of the Federation of Moors and Christians of Dénia (FEMMICC).
+These scenes, including The Disembarkation and the subsequent Truce , along with the Musket Battle and the Miracle of the Fog , are under the direct responsibility of the Federation of Moors and Christians of Dénia (FEMMICC).
 The Federation's crucial role lies in funding such spectacular scenes as well as providing coherence and continuity to the celebration through a comprehensive festival script and preserving the narrative of these significant scenes.
 This script has been integrated into the Federation's statutes since its foundation, ensuring the consistency and longevity of the Festivity.
 Consequently, FEMMICC has a budget to finance various performances and scenes.
 Although the script sets the rhythm and history of the Festival, each year's representation and staging hold multiple surprises and emotions.